esphome/esphome-docs/components/lvgl.rst

 **Specific actions:**

-``lvgl.arc.update`` :ref:`action <config-action>` updates the widget styles and properties specified in the specific options above, similarly to way :ref:`lvgl.widget.update <lvgl-objupd-act>` action is used for the common styles, states or flags.
+``lvgl.arc.update`` :ref:`action <config-action>` updates the widget styles and properties from the specific options above, just like :ref:`lvgl.widget.update <lvgl-objupd-act>` action is used for the common styles, states or flags.

 **Specific triggers:**